zheminzhou/PEPPAN/docs/source/usage/outputs.rst

 2. <prefix>.alleles.fna

-This file contains all the unique alleles of all pan genes predicted by PEPPA. <prefix>.alleles.fna can be fed into the 'BLASTdb' module in `EToKi <https://github.com/zheminzhou/EToKi>`_ package as a seed of the whole genome MLST scheme.
+This file contains all unique alleles of all pan genes predicted by PEPPA. <prefix>.alleles.fna can be fed into the 'BLASTdb' module in the `EToKi <https://github.com/zheminzhou/EToKi>`_ package as a seed for the whole genome MLST scheme.

 The file looks like: